Local limit of the random degree constrained process: Introduction

 The concept of local weak convergence of finite graphs was introduced in the early 2000s by Benjamini and Schramm~\cite[Section~1.2]{BS} and also by Aldous and Steele~\cite[Section~2.3]{AS04}, with some of the underlying ideas tracing back to the early 1990s, see~\cite{A91}.
 Below we we briefly discuss some (well-known or recent) results on the topic; for a more detailed overview of local weak convergence we refer to the textbook~\cite{H24b} by van der Hofstad and the expository article~\cite{BBSY} by Banerjee, Bhamidi, Shen and Young.

-{\bf Classical random graphs.} The local weak limits of many random graph models have been studied for a long time (though the results were originally not phrased that way).
+\textbf{Classical random graphs.} The local weak limits of many random graph models have been studied for a long time (though the results were originally not phrased that way).
 It is a classical result that the Erd\H os--R\'enyi graph with average degree~$\lambda$ converges locally in probability to a branching process with a Poisson offspring distribution~$\text{POI}(\lambda)$ with mean~$\lambda$ (see e.g.~\cite[Section~2.4.5]{H24b} or~\cite[Section~3.5.1]{Bor}).
-Another well-known result concerns random graphs with a given degree sequence: under some regularity conditions, the configuration model~\cite{Bol} converges locally in probability to a branching process tree (see e.g.~\cite[Section~4.2]{H24b}, \cite[Section~3.5.2]{Bor} and~\cite[Theorem~25]{BR15}).
-Bollobás, Janson and Riordan \cite{BJR} studied the phase transition in so-called inhomogeneous random graphs: their results imply that the local weak limit of sequences of such graphs is a multi-type labelled Galton--Watson tree (see also~\cite[Section 3.5]{H24b} and~\cite[Lemma~11.11]{BJR}).
+Another well-known result concerns random graphs with a given degree sequence: under some regularity conditions, the configuration model~\cite{Bol} converges locally in probability to a unimodular branching process tree (see e.g.~\cite[Section~4.2]{H24b}, \cite[Section~3.5.2]{Bor} and~\cite[Theorem~25]{BR15}).
+Bollob\'as, Janson and Riordan \cite{BJR} studied the phase transition in so-called inhomogeneous random graphs: their results imply that the local weak limit of sequences of such graphs is the family tree of a multi-type branching process (see also~\cite[Section~3.5]{H24b} and~\cite[Lemma~11.11]{BJR}).

-{\bf Spanning trees.} The local weak limit of spanning trees has rich literature.
-It follows from \cite[Theorem~3]{G80} that the local weak limit of the uniform spanning tree of $K_n$ is a critical Galton--Watson tree with Poisson offspring distribution, conditioned to survive forever.
-Nachmias and Peres~\cite[Theorem 1.4]{NP} show that the local weak limit is the same if the host graphs form a high degree almost regular graph sequence (as in Definition~\ref{def:hdar}).
-Hladk\'y, Nachmias and Tran~\cite[Theorem 1.3]{HNT} showed that (a multi-type version) of this result remains true when $K_n$ is replaced by a dense graph sequence that converges to a graphon.
-D'Achille, Enriquez and Melotti~\cite[Theorem 1]{DEM} studied the local weak limit of $\lambda_n$-massive spanning forest of $K_n$, where $\lambda_n$ is a given sequence: they showed that the limit depends on the growth rate of $\lambda_n$.
+\textbf{Spanning trees.} The local weak limit of spanning trees has rich literature.
+It follows from \cite[Theorem~3]{G80} that the local weak limit of the uniform spanning tree of~$K_n$ is a critical Galton--Watson tree with Poisson offspring distribution, conditioned to survive forever.
+Nachmias and Peres~\cite[Theorem~1.4]{NP} show that the local weak limit is the same if the host graphs form a high degree almost regular graph sequence (as in Definition~\ref{def:hdar}).
+Hladk\'y, Nachmias and Tran~\cite[Theorem~1.3]{HNT} showed that (a multi-type version of) this result remains true when $K_n$ is replaced by a dense graph sequence that converges to a graphon.
+D'Achille, Enriquez and Melotti~\cite[Theorem~1]{DEM} studied the local weak limit of $\lambda_n$-massive spanning forest of $K_n$, where $\lambda_n$ is a given sequence: they showed that the limit depends on the growth rate of $\lambda_n$.